gracerhpotter/OmNI/README.md

 An interactive shiny application version of the original Omics Notebook, with increased functionalities.

+## Dependencies

+Dependencies for the application are installed and loaded via the `loads.R` file.
+The first time opening the application may take 10-15+ minutes if your system does not have many of the packages installed.

 ## Downloading the ZIP File

 All necessary packages should load on opening the app via the `loads.R` other than `shiny`, which needs to be installed before opening the application.